Josh McCown: High school

 McCown also served as an assistant coach at Myers Park High School in Charlotte, North Carolina, where his sons Owen and Aiden played.
 With his 2019 return to the NFL, the Eagles allowed him to fly to Charlotte on Mondays for high school practice and game planning, and then again on Fridays for game days.
+He coached future NFL quarterback Drake Maye while at Myers Park.
 In 2020, McCown moved to Rusk, Texas and began serving as an assistant coach at Rusk High School, where Owen and Aiden now played.

+NFL

 McCown, while still a player for the Houston Texans, interviewed for the Texans' head coach position in January 2021.
 He was also reportedly offered a position as associate head coach but turned it down.
 He interviewed for the Texans' head coach position again in January 2022.

-Carolina Panthers

 On February 10, 2023, McCown was hired by the Carolina Panthers as their quarterbacks coach under head coach Frank Reich.
 On November 27, 2023, McCown was fired by the Panthers, alongside Reich and assistant head coach Duce Staley, after a 1–10 start to the season.

-Minnesota Vikings

 On February 27, 2024, McCown was hired to be the quarterbacks coach of the Minnesota Vikings under head coach Kevin O'Connell.
+During the 2024 season, McCown helped his former teammate Sam Darnold earn Pro Bowl honors for the first time.
+In January 2025, McCown interviewed for the Jets' head coach job.
+Both of the starting quarterbacks in Super Bowl LX (Drake Maye and Sam Darnold) were formerly coached by McCown.
+On February 24, 2026, the Vikings promoted McCown to offensive passing game coordinator/quarterbacks coach.